 Account Opening Bonuses

-When you transfer at least $10,000 in qualifying deposits to a new Ally Invest account, you may qualify for an account opening bonus.
+When you transfer at least $10,000 in qualifying deposits to any new Ally Invest account, you may qualify for an additional account opening bonus.
 The exact size of your bonus depends on the total amount of the qualifying deposit:

 - $10,000 to $24,900: $50